EDRN/PublicPortal/INSTALL.rst

 * You're installing this software in a new directory, not overwriting the current EDRN installation directory, if any.
-* The Apache HTTPD configuration may be updated as needed to reverse-proxy to this, the new EDRN software installation.

 For the Production (Operational) Tier